cjroehrig/crispyControllers/README.md

 ------------------------------------------------------------------------------
 ## Basic Usage
-1. Add your game code under the Games directory.
+-	Add your game code under the Games directory.
 See existing examples.
-2. Add a line for your game in main.py or main.ahk as appropriate.
+-	Add a line for your game in main.py or main.ahk as appropriate.
     (Comment-out or remove entries you are not using.)
-3. Run the main.py and/or main.ahk (in separate Terminals):
+-	Run the main.py and/or main.ahk (in separate Terminals):

 		freepie main.py

 		ahk main.ahk

 You can also run them using the GUIs once you have debugged things.
-I generally leave AutoHotKey running all the time (but FreePIE needs to be restarted when re-plugging in the EDTracker).
+I generally leave AutoHotKey running all the time (FreePIE needs to be restarted when re-plugging the EDTracker).

-NOTE: My examples use ESDF instead of WASD and assume a lot of in-game bindings, so they almost certainly won't work for you without modification.
+NB: My examples use ESDF instead of WASD and assume a lot of in-game bindings, so they almost certainly won't work for you without modification.